-for the calculations presented in Fig. 7 are too high.
-The separation of the two e_g peaks (~ J) and also the relative position of the t{2g} upper Hubbard band is different than in the experiment.
-Therefore, we decrease the interaction parameters to U = 5.0 eV and J = 0.6 eV but keep the static shift of the FLL DC by -2.0 eV.
-Note that these parameters are similar to the ones used in other DFT+DMFT studies on SrMnO3^{13,14}.
+the interaction parameters to U = 5.0 eV and J = 0.6 eV but keep the static shift of the FLL DC by -2.0 eV.
+Note that these parameters are similar to the ones used in other DFT+DMFT studies on SrMnO3 [13,14].

-The resulting spectral function for the new set of parameters is compared to the experimental spectrum in Fig. 10.
-Notably, the bandwidths of both, the unoccupied and the occupied spectrum, agree very well with the experiment.
-The unoccupied part of the experimental spectrum (XAS) shows that the first e_g peak is just a shoulder of the t{2g} upper Hubbard band, and that the separation of the two e_g peaks is about $3.2 \,\mathrm{eV}$, which is in agreement with our result.
-Since this separation is proportional to the Hund's coupling, we conclude that $J \approx 0.6 \,\mathrm{eV}$ for this compound.
-The t{2g} upper Hubbard band at $2.0 \,\mathrm{eV}$ is still slightly too high in energy.
+The resulting spectral function for the new set of parameters is compared to the experimental spectrum in Fig. 11.
+Notably, the bandwidths of both the unoccupied and the occupied spectrum agree very well with the experiment.
+The unoccupied part of the experimental spectrum (XAS) shows that the first $e_g$ peak is just a shoulder of the $t{2g}$ upper Hubbard band, and that the separation of the two $e_g$ peaks is about 3.2 eV, which is in agreement with our result.
+Since this separation is proportional to the Hund's coupling, we conclude that $J \approx 0.6$ eV for this compound.
+The $t{2g}$ upper Hubbard band at 2.0 eV is still slightly too high in energy.

-The experiment also shows a lower-Hubbardband/oxygen complex with two main peaks at about -6.0 eV and -2.0 eV.
-As discussed in the previous sections (bottom plot of Fig. 7), our results identify the first peak at -2.0 eV to have mainly t{2g} character and to correspond to the largest part of the split lower Hubbard band, whereas the second peak at -6.0 eV has both e_g and t{2g} character and stems from the hybridizations with the oxygen bands.
+The experiment also shows a lower-Hubbard-band/oxygen complex with two main peaks at about -6.0 and -2.0 eV.
+As discussed in the previous sections (bottom plot of Fig. 7), our results identify the first peak at -2.0 eV to have mainly $t{2g}$ character and to correspond to the largest part of the split lower Hubbard band, whereas the second peak at -6.0 eV has both $e_g$ and $t{2g}$ character and stems from the hybridizations with the oxygen bands.
 We note that the region between these two peaks has larger spectral weight in the experiment than in our calculations.
-Importantly, no prominent spectral features are observed in the experiment around $-8.0 \,\text{eV}$, strengthening our conclusion that the 3-band d-dp model is not sufficient to describe the experiment (see also Fig. 9).
+Importantly, no prominent spectral features are observed in the experiment around -8.0 eV, strengthening our conclusion that the three-band d-dp model is not sufficient to describe the experiment (see also Fig. 10).